scsich/phagescan/doc/topics/installation/index.rst

 On your host, install your preferred virtualization software and Vagrant.
 We use VirtualBox on Ubuntu or VMWare Fusion on Mac OS X for virtualization software.

-1. Use the latest version (>= 4.2) of VirtualBox and the VM Extension Pack from Oracle downloadable from the `VirtualBox website <https://www.virtualbox.org/wiki/Downloads>`_.
+1. Use the latest version (>= 4.2) of VirtualBox and the VM Extension Pack from Oracle downloadable from the `VirtualBox website`_.

-  * The version distributed by Ubuntu is too old; see `Ubuntu VirtualBox help <https://help.ubuntu.com/community/VirtualBox/Installation>`_.
+  * The version distributed by Ubuntu is too old; see `Ubuntu VirtualBox help`_.

-2. Use the latest version (>= v1.3.0) of Vagrant from the `Vagrantup website <http://www.vagrantup.com/>`_.
+2. Use the latest version (>= v1.3.0) of Vagrant from the `Vagrantup website`_.

   * The version distributed by Ubuntu is too old.
   * While Vagrant does have some support for Windows guests, we use Windows XP, which is not supported.
-  * Ensure your Vagrant installation has the `Salt provisioner <http://docs.vagrantup.com/v2/provisioning/salt.html>`_.
+  * Ensure your Vagrant installation has the `Salt provisioner`_.
     New versions of Vagrant (>= v1.3.0) have it by default.
-If you are using a 1.2.x version of Vagrant, you will have to `install the vagrant-salt plugin <https://github.com/saltstack/salty-vagrant>`_ to get the Salt provisioner.
+If you are using a 1.2.x version of Vagrant, you will have to install the `vagrant-salt plugin`_ to get the Salt provisioner.

 Download phagescan onto your host by cloning the phagescan git repo::